llvm/llvm-project/llvm/docs/LangRef.rst

 ``nofpclass(<test mask>)``
-    This attribute applies to parameters and return values with floating-point and vector of floating-point types, as well as arrays of such types.
-The test mask has the same format as the second argument to the :ref:`llvm.is.fpclass <llvm.is.fpclass>`,
+    This attribute applies to parameters and return values with floating-point and vector of floating-point types, as well as :ref:`supported aggregates <fastmath_return_types>` of such types
+    (matching the supported types for :ref:`fast-math flags <fastmath>`).
+    The test mask has the same format as the second argument to the :ref:`llvm.is.fpclass <llvm.is.fpclass>`, and indicates which classes
-    and indicates which classes of floating-point values are not permitted for the value.
+    of floating-point values are not permitted for the value.
 For example a bitmask of 3 indicates the parameter may not be a NaN.

     If the value is a floating-point class indicated by the ``nofpclass`` test mask, a :ref:`poison value <poisonvalues>` is